Highlights

 Danmarks Tekniske Universitet (DTU)

-Sune Lehmann is a Professor of Network- and Complexity Science at DTU Compute, as well as Professor of Social Data Science at SODAS.
+Sune Lehmann is a professor of Network- and Complexity Science at Technical University of Denmark Compute, as well as a professor of Social Data Science at SODAS.
 He researches social systems and applies machine learning to analyze behavior, mobility and networks.

 Researchers